 The dough is a basic all butter pie dough made with one of my favorite methods — grating the butter into the flour mixture.
 This is so much easier than cutting it in with a pastry cutter.
 I use this orange, plastic grater/shredder which is much sharper than it looks.

-The cherry topping, which can also be used as a filling, is made with Aldi or Trader Joe’s Dark Morello Cherries, which are relatively inexpensive and available all year long.
-I use this pie filling as a topping for cheesecakes, too.
+The cherry filling is made with Aldi or Trader Joe’s Dark Morello Cherries, which are relatively inexpensive and available all year long.
+I use this as both pie filling and as a topping for cheesecakes.

 Here’s the unbaked cherry crumb pie